Pro-Code-Club/Pro-Code-Club.github.io/README.md

 ## Design
 - Multiple Categories/pages
 - Drop down navigation bar for the pages on website
-- Bakcground with rgb glass background
+- Background with rgb glass background
 - Images
   - Slide down when hover